Comprehensive Guide to Different Types of Tires

 The track and competition tire is designed to work best at one specific speed (generally between 1-4 mph) and under ideal conditions.

-The tires are constructed with a stiff outside wall, which allows them to hold the road even when they are sliding, and the inside of the tire is slick, so the car will not be slowed by friction with the ground.
+The tires are constructed with a stiff outside wall, which allows them to hold the road even when they are sliding.
+The inside of the tire is slick, so the car will not be slowed by friction with the ground.

 6. Highway Tires

 Highway tires are the workhorses of your car.
-They’re designed to give you a smooth ride and long tread life on the highway, where most driving takes place.
+They’re designed to give you a smooth ride and long tread life on the highway, where most driving occurs.

 These tires are long-lasting and more fuel-efficient than all-season or summer tires.